emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 2.0
 License: GPLv2 or later

-Social Buttons, for share, bookmark, follow, email, monetize (targeting your sharers), including Facebook, Twitter, Pinterest, Google+ and LinkedIn.
+E-MAILiT Share Buttons help your visitors easily share, bookmark and email your pages and content using any service.

 == Description ==
-**Broadcast your Content Distribution with E-MAILiT**

-**Facts & Resources**

-* By <a href="http://www.e-mailit.com/widget/register">**Creating an Account**</a> to our platform you take advantage of our full security features and take access on your social media followers by enabling your social media **Follow Channels**.
+By <a href="http://www.e-mailit.com/widget/register">**Creating an Account**</a> to our platform you take advantage of our full security features and take access on your social media followers by enabling your social media **Follow Channels**.

 * Connected with the most popular **social networking** and **bookmarking sites** (including **Twitter**, **Facebook**, **Google+**, **LinkedIn**, **Reddit**, **StumbleUpon** and **Pinterest**), to let your visitors share your content.
 * Measurable Sharing Events embedded in your Google Analytics acount.
 * Embedded Advertisement inside the E-MAILiT sharing button.